notrinos/FrontHrm/README.md

 Installation
 ------------
-##### From 01/Apr/2018 FrontHrm can be installed without any changes in FA core so following steps 2, 4 can be ignored.
 1. Rename FrontHrm-master to `FrontHrm` then copy folder to the FA `modules` directory.
-2. ~~Copy `rep889.php` to FA `reporting` folder.~~
+2. Copy `rep889.php` to FA `reporting` folder.
 3. Copy `dejavu font files` to FA `reporting/font` folder.
-4. ~~Replace `reporting/includes/reporting.inc` with `reporting.inc` in the FrontHrm.~~
+4. Replace `reporting/includes/reporting.inc` with `reporting.inc` in the FrontHrm.
-5. For FrontAccounting 2.4.4 up to now: just install and active normally.
+5. For FrontAccounting versions released from 15/Dec/2017 up to now: just install and active normally.
 For the earlier versions, do the following:

 - Comment out block of codes from lines 215 to 220 of `admin/inst_module.php`.
 - Install and active the module.